-Eleanor and Park are two people who are very different from each other, not only their personalities differ but family backgrounds too.
-You can empathize with both of them but personally I felt really bad for Eleanor.
-Both of them have their own set of problems and an entirely distinct approach and perspective to them.
-All teenagers are a mess, some more so than the others; the book captures that turmoil pretty perfectly.
+Eleanor and Park are two people who are very different from each other, not only in their personalities differ but in their family backgrounds too.
+You can empathize with both of them but personally, I felt really bad for Eleanor.
+Both of them have their own set of problems and entirely distinct approaches and perspectives to them.
+All teenagers are a mess, some more so than others; the book captures that turmoil pretty perfectly.
 Eleanor stands apart from the rest of the girls in school and is picked on for it but they don’t know how difficult her life is and being insensitive they just add to her troubles.

-There is sub-plot of identity crises in the story which as a Cultural Studies student was very fascinating to me but that might just be me overanalyzing the situation.
-Park struggles with his feelings for Eleanor because he didn’t think much of her in the beginning and it is a task for him to come out of that mind set.
+There is a subplot of identity crises in the story which as a Cultural Studies student was very fascinating to me but that might just be me overanalyzing the situation.
+Park struggles with his feelings for Eleanor because he didn’t think much of her in the beginning and it is a task for him to come out of that mindset.
 Like any teenager Park is concerned about the thoughts of his peers which prompts him to keep a distance from Eleanor which doesn’t work out.
-Eleanor on the other hand is guarded around people and I think she is incredibly brave in dealing with crises but she has a lot of baggage.
-Eleanor’s behavior stems from insecurity and anxiety that she has to live with every day.
+Eleanor, on the other hand, is guarded around people and I think she is incredibly brave in dealing with crises but she has a lot of baggage.
+Eleanor’s behavior stems from the insecurity and anxiety that she has to live with every day.

 There is a whole different dynamic to the story solely because of good characterization.
-There are many popular culture references which emphasize the fact that the characters are teenagers and adds an element of reality.
+There are many popular culture references that emphasize the fact that the characters are teenagers and add an element of reality.
 The serious conflicts in the story aren’t explicitly described in the novel but subtle hints are woven throughout the plot from the very beginning.

 *Get a copy by clicking on the book cover above.